walterthesmart/SmartContract-Auditor-Agent/README.md

 ## HCS-10 Integration Status

-The HederaAuditAI backend has been successfully integrated with the HCS-10 OpenConvAI standard.
+The Smart Contract Auditor Agent has been successfully integrated with the HCS-10 OpenConvAI standard.
 The following components have been deployed and configured:

 1. **Registry Topic**: Created on Hedera testnet
    - Topic ID: `0.0.6359793`